movpushmov/argon-router/docs/index.md

     details: Live without path-based routing
   - title: SSR compatible
     icon: 🗄️️
-    details: Prepare forms state on server and use it on a client
+    details: Prepare router on server and use it on a client
 ---